StockNews.com Upgrades Axos Financial (NYSE:AX) to “Hold”

-StockNews.com upgraded shares of Axos Financial (NYSE:AX – Get Rating) from a sell rating to a hold rating in a research report sent to investors on Wednesday.
+Axos Financial (NYSE:AX – Get Rating) was upgraded by equities researchers at StockNews.com from a “sell” rating to a “hold” rating in a research note issued to investors on Sunday.

-In other news, EVP Andrew J. Micheletti sold 6,000 shares of the stock in a transaction that occurred on Tuesday, June 13th.
-The stock was sold at an average price of $41.29, for a total value of $247,740.00.
-Following the completion of the sale, the executive vice president now owns 503,689 shares of the company’s stock, valued at approximately $20,797,318.81.
+In other news, EVP Andrew J. Micheletti sold 6,000 shares of the company’s stock in a transaction on Tuesday, June 13th.
+The stock was sold at an average price of $41.29, for a total transaction of $247,740.00.
+Following the completion of the sale, the executive vice president now directly owns 503,689 shares in the company, valued at approximately $20,797,318.81.
 The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-4.81% of the stock is currently owned by insiders.
+Insiders own 4.81% of the company’s stock.

 Axos Financial Company Profile